NASCAR New Hampshire weather: Will NASCAR Cup Series race Sunday be delayed or postponed?

 Weather could impact Sunday's USA TODAY 301 NASCAR Cup Series race at New Hampshire Motor Speedway in Loudon, according to the National Weather Service forecast.

-Sunday's forecast calls for rain chances throughout the day, from a 42% chance of precipitation at race time to a 77% chance of precipitation at 7 p.m.
+Sunday's forecast calls for rain chances throughout the day, from a 6% chance of precipitation at race time to a 82% chance of precipitation at 6 p.m.
+That forecast is an improvement from earlier forecasts.

 Saturday's qualifying session was cancelled due to rain, and an abbreviated practice session lasted less than five minutes for the same reason.